-Desirée Salazar, Ph.D., is a program director in the Division of Training, Workforce Development, and Diversity.
-She administers Innovative Programs to Enhance Research Training (IPERT) and Building Infrastructure Leading to Diversity (BUILD) grants and Institutional Research and Academic Career Development Awards (IRACDA) awards.
-Salazar also manages Research Supplements to Promote Diversity in Health-Related Research and Research Supplements to Promote Re-entry into Biomedical and Behavioral Research Careers program and oversees predoctoral T32 cellular, biochemical and molecular sciences grants.
+Desirée Salazar, Ph.D., directs the Postdoctoral Research Associate Training (PRAT) program.
+She is also a program director in the Division of Training, Workforce Development, and Diversity, where she manages the Institutional Research and Academic Career Development Awards (IRACDA) program, and predoctoral research training grants in Cellular, Biochemical, and Molecular Sciences (T32).
 She also manages research grants in the area of stem cell biology and regeneration in the Division of Genetics and Molecular, Cellular, and Developmental Biology.

-If you’re a reporter wishing to interview Salazar, contact the NIGMS Office of Communications and Public Liaison at firstname.lastname@example.org or call 301-496-7301.
+If you’re a reporter wishing to interview Salazar, contact the NIGMS Communications and Public Liaison Branch at email@example.com or call 301-496-7301.

 This page last reviewed on

 2/4/2021 10:21 AM